aws-samples/aws-cdk-cfn-hook/README.md

-# Build and Deploy CloudFromation hook using CI/CD Pipeline
+# Build and Deploy CloudFormation Hooks using A CI/CD Pipeline

 <!-- vscode-markdown-toc -->
 # Table of Contents